 Death Bonds

-Death bonds (aka life settlement-backed securities, longevity derivatives, mortality bonds) are asset-backed securities, a new derivative based on the securitization of life insurance policies purchased from the elderly or the terminally ill.
-These new securities are mainly sold in Europe now, but more will be sold in the United States soon.
-They are not yet rated by any major ratings service, although Moody's and Fitch are said to be rating some big issues soon.
+Death bonds (aka life settlement-backed securities, longevity derivatives, mortality bonds) are asset-backed securities, a derivative based on the securitization of life insurance policies purchased from the elderly or the terminally ill.
+These securities were mainly sold in Europe.

-Death bonds are a type of asset-backed security that has its origins in viatical settlements (aka life settlements) in the 1980's and 90's.
+Death bonds are a type of asset-backed security that originated from viatical settlements (aka life settlements) in the 1980's and 90's.
 This was the time when AIDS was rampant and incurable, and many sufferers needed or wanted cash, so they sold their life insurance policies to certain companies or investors that were offering to pay cash for the policy.
 The company or investor would continue making payments until the insured died.
 However, as AIDS victims lived longer, viatical settlements were not profitable, and with rampant fraud in the 1990's, they fell into disfavor.

-The way it works nowadays is that the seller, usually older than 70, goes to a viatical broker to find buyers for the seller's policy.
-The broker usually obtains 3 bids for a policy from life settlement providers, who are mostly small firms, and bids may range from about 20% to 80% of the policy's value, depending on how long the insured is expected to live.
+The way they worked was that the seller, usually older than 70, went to a viatical broker to find buyers for the seller's policy.
+The broker usually got 3 bids for a policy from life settlement providers, who are mostly small firms, and bids may range from about 20% to 80% of the policy's value, depending on how long the insured is expected to live.
 The buyers take over the payment of premiums — otherwise the seller may stop paying, thereby terminating the policy — and collect when the seller dies.

-People turn to viatical settlements because they need the money now or don't want to continue paying premiums, and they receive more money than surrendering the policy to the insurance company for cash.
+People turned to viatical settlements because they needed the money or don't want to continue paying premiums, and they receive more money than surrendering the policy to the insurance company for cash.

 Brokers generally receive commissions of 5-6% which are paid by seller.
-Presently there is a lot of fraud in this area, and only 26 states require viatical brokers to get a license.
+There is much fraud in this area, and only some states require viatical brokers to get a license.

 Death bonds can exist because of 2 characteristics of life insurance: